-This DVD, presented by Andrea Robertson, is in two parts:
+The Skills for Childbirth Educators DVD PAL, presented by Andrea Robertson, is in two parts:

 Part 1: Learning about the pelvis.
 Once women understand how their pelvis is designed to make birth easy and efficient, they are much more motivated to stay upright and mobile during labour and birth.
 They become more confident of their own innate capacity for birth and they understand how they can help themselves to ease labour pain and speed up the birth of their baby.
-This film shows, step by step, how this vital information can be presented, either in a group setting or with individuals.
+This film shows, step by step, how this vital information can be presented.
+It is either in a group setting or with individuals.
 It includes: setting the scene, gaining participation, choosing the right words, dealing with group dynamics and reactions, and practical teaching tips.
 This exercise is designed for maximum impact and immediate learning through an innovative, interactive presentation.
 It is a must for every prenatal education program and also during individual consultations in a clinic setting.

 Length: 53 minutes

 Please order this PAL version if you live in Australia or Europe (anywhere except the Americas and Japan)